 Just click on “Register to Operations Management Suite”, and enter your OMS account credentials and connect to a Workplace.

 Then, make sure that all Management Servers or agents with Veeam VMware Collectors are connected to OMS which can be done by going to Operations Management Suite\Managed Computers, clicking Add Computer/Group and adding Windows Computer with Veeam VMware Collectors installed on them.

-From now on, depending on the solutions you have configured or selected in OMS, data is already being streamed to OMS.
+From now on, depending on the solutions you have configured or selected in Microsoft Operations Management Suite (OMS), data is already being streamed to OMS.
 For example, if you have deployed Alert Management then alerts data is going to be available in OMS out of the box.
 On the other hand, streaming performance data into the cloud isn’t that simple.
 OMS does provide a way of adding counters from Windows Performance Manager but it doesn’t contain the possibility to add custom WMI namespaces.
 So to be able to stream VMware performance data, which is collected by our management pack, you will need to do some additional configuration steps.

 In the next part, we are going to look at the alerts that are being streamed and use that data or those alerts to create some visualization.